 And do not be afraid of those who kill the body but cannot kill the soul.
 But rather be afraid of him who is able to destroy both soul and body in hell.
 (Mt.
 10:28)

 A final thought: God can bring great good from both moral and physical evil, often in ways that we cannot imagine nor foresee.
 Here are but two examples, both connected to the infamous 1973 Supreme Court Decision, when the United States determined to allow the murder of its own citizens:

 There is ‘Jane Roe’ herself, the woman at the centre of this initial abortion case, whose real name was Norma Leah McCorvey Nelson.
-She indeed won the right to murder her own child, falsely claiming she had been raped to add emotional appeal to the decision, but the decision thankfully came too late; she not only gave birth to that child (while the three-year Court judgement was pending), but later converted to Catholicism and became a leader in the pro-life movement, dying two years ago, on February 18th.
+She indeed won the right to murder her own child, falsely claiming she had been raped to add emotional appeal to the decision, but the decision thankfully came too late; she not only gave birth to that child (while the three-year Court judgement was pending), but later converted to Catholicism and became a leader in the pro-life movement, dying three years ago, on February 18th, 2017.

 Who knows how many others were brought to the truth by witnessing the effects of the moral evil of abortion?
-The Knights of Columbus has done wonderful work in the States with their 4-D ultrasounds, through which mothers – before deciding on an abortion – watch their babies in full technicolour.
+The Knights of Columbus have done wonderful work in the States with their 4-D ultrasounds, through which mothers – before deciding on an abortion – watch their babies in full technicolour.
 As far as I know, no woman has chosen to kill her child after seeing those images.

 For heaven rejoices over even one sinner who repents…

 While we continue to pray, sacrifice and work to end the holocaust, we should keep in our minds and hearts that in the midst of this carnage, over which God Himself may almost be said to weep, He is also able in His infinite power to bring great good.
 For this is a battle not “against flesh and blood, but against the Principalities and the Powers, against the world-rulers of this darkness, against the spiritual forces of wickedness on high”